intika/Librefox/README.md

 Edit locked settings :
 ----------------------
 Just edit `mozilla.cfg` save and restart firefox

-Browser Tests : Browser Security/Fingerprint :
+Browser Tests : Security/Fingerprint :
 ----------------------------------------------
+Firefox 60 and `privacy.resistFingerprinting` are relatively new give it sometimes to be more widely used and thus less finger-printable; If you are using an other site to analyse your browser make sure to read and understand what the test is about.

 - [SSLLabs](https://www.ssllabs.com/ssltest/viewMyClient.html)
 - [AmiUnique](https://amiunique.org/fp)